 Recipients of Access Copyright Foundation grants must file outstanding reports before applying for further funding from any of the programs.
 If your final report becomes overdue after the deadline but during adjudication of a subsequent grant application, your application may either be removed from the competition or may be recommended for funding provisional on submission and approval of the overdue report.
 If you fail to submit the outstanding report within 30 days of results notification, the new grant will be rescinded and the funding reallocated.
-Grant recipients unable to provide a final report on their project become ineligible to apply for further funding from Access Copyright Foundation for five years after the deadline at which the overdue grant was awarded.
-If you cannot submit your final report by the due date, contact the Program Consultant to discuss an extension.
+If you cannot complete your project or submit your final report by the due date, contact the Program Consultant to discuss an extension.